WasmEdge/WasmEdge/docs/book/en/src/embed/c.md

 }
 ```

-Then you can compile and run (the output file is "fibonacci.wasm.so"):
+Then you can compile and run (the output file is `fibonacci.wasm.so`):

 ```bash
 $ gcc test_wasmedge_compiler.c -lwasmedge_c -o test_wasmedge_compiler